EGI-Federation/fedcloud-documentation/source/aod.rst

   Access via the EC3 portal `EC3 portal`_.

-* The `AppDB VMOps dashboard <https://dashboard.appdb.egi.eu/>`_, a framework for perform Virtual Machine (VM) management operations on the EGI Federated Cloud.
+* The `AppDB VMOps dashboard <https://dashboard.appdb.egi.eu/>`_, a framework for performing Virtual Machine (VM) management operations on the EGI Federated Cloud.
   The graphical interfaces of the dashboard allows the user to choose VMs from the AppDB Catalogue, to define an execution topology for them, and then to instantiate them on infrastructure as a service clouds.